mcoblenz/Obsidian/user_guide/source/tutorial/ownership4.rst

        }
    }

-*IMPORTANT*: `disown` is should be used *only* when you really want to throw something out.
+*IMPORTANT*: `disown` should be used *only* when you really want to throw something out.
 Above, `disown` is required because of the manual arithmetic used to manipulate `amount` inside the implementation of `Money`, but it is *not* needed in most normal code.

 Invoking transactions
 ----------------------